Mlaiel/iacherie/multimedia/enhancement/README.md

 # ✨ Advanced Enhancement IA Module

-**AI-powered multimedia enhancement with neural network upscaling and restoration for the Ainflue Platform**
+**AI-powered multimedia enhancement with neural network upscaling and restoration for the IA Chérie Platform**

 ## Overview